EricZinda/Perplexity/docs/pxHowTo/pxHowTo105GlobalCriteria.md

 You can use the following commands: copy and go
 ~~~

 All of these phrases are using words like "several" or "3" which quantify how many of something the speaker is interested in.
 The last uses "the" which implies there is just one that is so obvious the system should know which one it is.
-When we implement a solution group handler we take over responsibility for doing the counting, and we're not doing that.
+When we implement a solution group handler we take over responsibility for doing the counting, and we're not yet doing that.

 ### Inspecting Global Criteria
 When a speaker uses a phrase that constrains the solution group using numeric constraints or "the", these constraints are tracked with the arguments in the solution group handler and can be inspected: